-- An intermediate- or advanced-level course in a science, engineering sciences, or computer science with significant direct application to chemistry or physics.
-These courses should be approved in advance by the Director or Associate Director of Undergraduate Studies.
+- Any intermediate- or advanced-level course in a science, engineering sciences, or computer science with significant direct application to chemistry or physics.
+These courses should be approved in advance by the Director or Co-Director of Undergraduate Studies.
+(No approval is needed for the “related” or “counting as physics” courses listed in the requirements for the Physics concentration.)
 To fulfill particular needs, a concentrator, with the adviser’s consent, may petition the committee to use other intermediate- or advanced-level science courses for this requirement.

 Tutorials: Optional.
 Admission to tutorials requires prior approval by the Director of Undergraduate Studies of the Department of Chemistry and Chemical Biology.

 - Junior year: Chemistry 98r.